mmcfarl7/design-projects-repository/README.md

-# MEGR 2157 – Design Portfolio Template
+# Maxwell McFarlane -- MEGR 2156 L3D

 This repository is an MkDocs site (same engine Fab Academy uses) with the Analyze / Decide / Communicate framework built into every assignment page.
 The rendered site — with the left-hand navigation to every assignment — lives in `docs/`; this README is just for people working with the repo itself.